GrosSacASac/JavaScript-Set-Up/js/ai/qlearn/readme.md

 ### `.decide()`

-The actionName will be random if this hashedState was never encountered before.
+The actionName will be random if this set of state and actions was never encountered before.

 Will use `.qualityMap`.

 ```
-const actionName = intelligence(hashedState, actionNames);
+const actionName = intelligence.decide(stateAction, actionNames);
 ```

 ### `.learn()`

 Use it as soon as reward is available after `.decide()`.

-previousHashedState and hashedStateAfter may be equal if the action taken had no effect.
+previous set of state and actions and set of state and actions may be equal if the action taken had no consequences.

 Will update `.qualityMap`.